FreezeTagPhoto/FreezeTag/backend/README.md

 You will also need ImageMagick, FFmpeg, pkg-config, and the GNU C toolchain installed on your system, along with the associated libraries for ImageMagick and FFmpeg (sometimes installed with the main package, sometimes in `-dev` packages depending on operating system)

+If you get errors from ImageMagick, install libraries like `libraw`, `libtiff`, `libheif`, `libwebp` to your system.
+ImageMagick uses these shared libraries as delegates to process certain formats.

 After installing those, running the project should be as simple as `go run .`

 ## Contributing & Testing